 Revaluation of long-lived assets is an important technique in finance that is used to figure out the true value of the assets owned by the firm.
 Long-lived assets are divided into three categories viz. tangible assets like property, equipment, plant, etc.; identifiable intangible assets like license, trademark, or patent and non-identifiable intangible assets like goodwill of the company.

 Definition of Revaluation

-Under U.S. GAAP, the historical cost model is used to report long-lived assets.
-Accumulated depreciation and an impairment loss are deducted from historical cost to figure out the value of the assets.
-Under IFRS, both historical cost model and revaluation model is used.
-Under the revaluation model, accumulated depreciation and impairment is deducted from the fair value to report the value of the assets.
+Under U.S. GAAP, the historical cost model reports long-lived assets.
+Accumulated depreciation and an impairment loss are deducted from historical costs to figure out the value of the assets.
+Under IFRS, both the historical cost model and revaluation model are used.
+Under the revaluation model, accumulated depreciation and impairment are deducted from the fair value to report the value of the assets.